if-03-01-C-fall-2019/webapp-autodealer/README.md

 Desgin:
 +The background is a street
-+The obstacles are all vertical and up or down by the road +Cars are there to stay evenly in the middle to avoid them +The figure is a car
++The obstacles are all vertical and up or down by the road +The figure is a car